powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 ### 4. Configure Git (All Systems)

-Open your terminal and run the following commands to set up Git:
+Open your terminal(command prompt) and run the following commands to set up Git:

 After installation, set up your identity:
 ```bash